 Free camps app

 Wiki Camps is the nationally known app when it comes to free camping in Australia.
-Not just free camping, but you also find points of interest, paid campsites, backpackers hostels, caravan parks, information centers and more.
+It is not just free camping, but you can also find points of interest, paid campsites, backpackers hostels, caravan parks, information centers, and more.

 The price varies a bit from time to time, but it will cost you between AU$5 and AU$10 for an unlimited prescription.
 Sometimes you get a 14-day free trial.
 Filter on free, paid or donation / accessible with 2WD or 4WD / facilities and much more.